 Establishing business credit is essential if you ever want to be able to make purchases from vendors on credit or open a business line of credit to help support your company.
 Virtually all businesses will likely want to have the option of using credit at some point.

-Business credit scores, however, are determined by the major business credit bureaus: Dun & Bradstreet, Equifax, and Experian.
+Business credit scores are determined by the major business credit bureaus: Dun & Bradstreet, Equifax, and Experian.
 Each bureau has a different way of collecting information and determining your business credit score.
 FICO also offers a credit scoring service for small businesses.

-Business credit reports aren’t free, so if you want a business credit check, you will have to pay the bureau providing the business credit report.
+Business credit reports aren’t free, so if you want a business credit check, you will have to pay a bureau to provide a business credit report.

 To build up a Paydex credit score, a business needs to obtain a DUNS number from Dun & Bradstreet and establish a payment record with at least four vendors, according to NerdWallet.
 Since the Paydex score is solely based on how quickly businesses pay their debts, you’ll want to pay your suppliers ahead of schedule to build your Paydex business credit score.